• Skip to primary navigation

 What is Pumpkin Pie Spice?

-Pumpkin Spice or Pumpkin Pie Spice is a combination of ground cinnamon, ginger, nutmeg, and allspice typically used for adding flavor to pumpkin pies, cakes, and other fall desserts.
+Pumpkin Spice or Pumpkin Pie Spice is a combination of ground cinnamon, ginger, nutmeg, and allspice, typically used for adding complementary flavor to pumpkin pies, cakes, and other fall desserts.
+It contains no pumpkin whatsoever!

-Sometimes you'll find a blend that may also include cloves, cardamom, or even mace, but none of these ingredients is in McCormick's Pumpkin Spice blend.
+Sometimes you'll find a blend that may also include cloves, cardamom, or even mace, but none of these ingredients is in McCormick's Pumpkin Spice blend, so you won't find them in this copycat recipe.

 Why You'll Love This Recipe